Yend0r/gloomhaven-api-fsharp/README.md

 // GloomClass
 {
     className   : string // Unique name/id of the class
     name        : string // Display name
     symbol      : string // Icon
     isStarting  : bool   // True if the class is available when starting a game
-    perks      : Perk[] // Array of available perks for this class }
+    perks       : Perk[] // Array of available perks for this class xpLevels    : int[]  // Array of xp required to reach next level hpLevels    : int[]  // Array of health pool levels per xp level petHPLevels : int[]  // Nullable.
+Pet health pool levels (only for Beast Tyrant) }

 // Perk